the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Wordpress 6.3 introduce some changes in filters that regressed a prior fix for authentication and our new nonce structure used in view pagination.
+One symptom of the issue was losing the authenticated user and failing to display user specific capabilities on event views.
+[ECP-1601]

 = [6.2.3.2] 2023-10-12 =

 * Fix - Prevent noindex code from adding tags to single event pages.
 [TEC-4949]